SFXRescue/robot-control/README.md

 # robot-control
 Basic robot control software for use on SART robots.
-Uses a flask backend to communicate with the control panel over a network.
+Uses a flask server to communicate with the control panel over a network.